-You’ll get a list of plans in your area, which shows the Monthly premium and Yearly drug & premium cost specifically for your medications.
+You’ll get a list of plans in your area, which shows the Monthly premium and Total drug & premium cost specifically for your medications.
 A plan with little or no premium may end up being more expensive if it charges large copayments for your medications.

 You can click on the drop-down menu at the top of the page to sort the plans by Lowest drug + premium cost and other criteria.
 Click on Plan Details for each plan to learn about copayments and monthly costs for the drugs on your list.